 The term sugar free means different things to different people.
-For the purpose of a low carb high fat (keto) diet, it means eliminating all sugar (white, brown, raw, etc.).
+For the purpose of a low carb high fat (keto) diet, it means eliminating ALL sugar (white, brown, raw, etc.).
 Naturally sweet syrups such as honey, maple, agave, etc., must also be avoided.
-In short, sugar in all guises is off the menu!
+In short, sugar in whatever shape or form, is off the menu!
 However, not everything “sweet” is forbidden, thanks to a variety of “sugar” alternatives.

 Sugar Free Sweeteners

 When a recipe calls for sugar there’s a variety of sugar free sweeteners you can use instead.
-Exactly which one depends on a number of factors, e.g. the type of sugar being replaced, its function in a recipe, personal taste, preferred brand, cost, etc. Whatever the need, there’s a sugar free sweetener for each and every purpose.
-With a little trial and error, you’ll learn what works best for YOU and discover your own personal favourites.
+Exactly which one depends on a number of factors, e.g. the type of sugar being replaced, its function in a recipe (does it require the bulk of sugar, etc), personal taste, preferred brand, cost, etc. Whatever the need, there’s a sugar free sweetener for each and every purpose.
+With a little trial and error, you’ll learn what works best for YOU and discover your own personal go-to sweeteners.

 10 Popular Sugar Free Sweeteners